 2023 has gotten off to a similar M&A start to the previous two years.
 A slow, methodical and deliberate pace.
 Despite some buyers projecting they may slow down their acquisition strategy, there are still plenty of well capitalized buyers who are active in the M&A market.
 The difference will be how targets are evaluated and compared to each other.
 For acquirers, “quality” and “significant organic growth” will be the key characteristics evaluated when deals get valued.

 We remain cautiously optimistic but believe it’s going to be another strong M&A year, with plenty of demand.
 The question you need to ask is how can you become the higher-performing growth firm that shines brighter than the competition?
-Whether thinking about selling now, later, or never, today seems like a great time to start focusing on enhancing the growth capabilities of your firm.
+Whether thinking about selling now, later, or never, today seems like a great time to start focusing on enhancing the growth capabilities of your firm and exploring M&A advisory services to ensure your success in the industry.

 If you have questions about Today’s ViewPoint, or would like to learn more about M&A activity for insurance agents and brokers, please email or call Phil Trem, President – Financial Advisory, at 440.392.6547.